 • A Graphic Designer is a creative professional who combines text and visually appealing images to convey a message.
 They are well-versed in design principles and proficient in professional design programs like Adobe Photoshop and Illustrator.

 • It is possible to gain the necessary training to become an amateur Graphic Designer on the path to professionalism within three months.
-This requires dedication, focus and professional guidance.
+This requires dedication, focus, and professional guidance.

 • While a degree is not a strict requirement to become a Graphic Designer, it can be beneficial for standing out in the competitive marketplace.
 Other ways to gain experience and build a portfolio include freelancing and completing personal passion projects.

-• Mastering the basic design applications like Adobe Photoshop, Illustrator, and InDesign is an essential part of the learning process for aspiring Graphic Designers.
+• Mastering basic design applications like Adobe Photoshop, Illustrator, and InDesign is an essential part of the learning process for aspiring Graphic Designers.

 • Building a network of colleagues and potential clients is crucial for graphic designers, especially for those who didn't attend a university design program.
 Freelance job boards, professionalization seminars and networking meetings can provide helpful opportunities for networking.

-• Noble Desktop offers career-focused graphic design training programs and bootcamps, covering both hard skills like Photoshop and InDesign, as well as theories of design and professionalization skills like portfolio building workshops.
+• Noble Desktop offers career-focused graphic design training programs and bootcamps, covering both hard skills like Photoshop and InDesign, as well as theories of design and professionalization skills like portfolio-building workshops.

 What is a Graphic Designer?